 4. The wrong mouth shapes

-If the mouth is closed when it should be open, wide when it should be narrow, or not closed on a B, M or P, it should be pretty clear that the wrong mouth pose is being used.
+If the mouth is open when it should be closed or wide when it should be narrow, it should be pretty clear that the wrong mouth pose is being used.
 I know it sounds obvious, but I've seen it many times and unless it was somehow accidental - there's really no excuse for it.
 As a supervising director once told me - animators who do this should be publicly flogged.
 That might be a little harsh - but you get my drift.

 5. No follow through